 The following was originally written in November 2012 for my coursework in DePaul University’s Master of Arts in Writing & Publishing program.
 Here, I examine literary editing, writing, and revision by way of The Cure’s 1989 album Disintegration.
 Note: please click song titles for YouTube clips of each track.
-Enjoy.
+(3-12-14: Looks like some of the YouTube links don’t work; I’ll have to update soon…) Enjoy.

 Amongst a certain segment of the music-loving population, The Cure’s 1989 album Disintegration is one of the best albums ever recorded.
 I count myself as part of that population.

 As I thought about the art of literary editing and revision, I wondered how I could glean lessons and reminders from a master work of art as I work on both my own art and the art of others.
 For writers, music is often a huge influence on mood, story, and evoking time and place, among other elements.
 Here, I draw inspiration from the album’s individual song titles and their content and the album’s overall mood and history.
 While it might be jarring to think of our work in these terms, doing so may give us the editorial distance we need to make it successful.
 Much like changing a story’s font to trick the brain into seeing things clearly again.

 The following is an in-order track list.
 Don’t worry, I won’t include the B-sides.